timmy-schmid/CLI-MovieBookingSystem/README.md

 # Assignment 2

-Our goal is to develop a movie ticket booking system for FancyCinemas, with the purpose of reducing waiting time for customers + providing them with the choice of viewing/booking movies online.
+Our goal was to develop a movie ticket booking system for FancyCinemas, with the purpose of reducing waiting time for customers + providing them with the choice of viewing/booking movies online.

 ### Sprint 3

 - Our main focus for this sprint was to integrate booking tickets, transaction and different user roles together.
 Reports were generated for staff and managers.
+By the end of the sprint, we finalised our product and was able to successfully demonstrate to the stakeholder.

 ### Important!!!

-TODO before running the program:

 Command to cleanly run program: first run "gradle clean build" to generate jar files, and run "java -jar app/build/libs/app-all.jar" to make the password masking work correctly.

-To check code coverage + build history, go here: http://139.180.183.109/job/SOFT2412ASS2/150/
+To check code coverage + build history, go here: http://139.180.183.109/job/SOFT2412ASS2/213/

 ### COMMAND PROCESS